CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 #### 3. Change CRS

 One way of visualising this data in a projected system of your choice is to change the project CRS.
 To do this, click the icon in the bottom right hand corner, or select **Project > Properties > CRS** and select a projected coordinate system from the list.
 One of the easiest ways to select a CRS is by searching by its EPSG code.
-In this example we will project to the Lambert Azimuthal Equal-Area projection for Europe (EPSG: 3035).
+In this example, we will project to the Lambert Azimuthal Equal-Area projection for Europe (EPSG: 3035).

 When doing this, multiple transformations options are available.
 Select the first option, notice there is a column which indicates the accuracy of this transformation, in this case we are transforming this data to within an accuracy of 1 meter.
 Choosing the most accurate transformation is crucial when undertaking small scale spatial analyses and calculations, for broader scale work or when producing maps without performing analysis, a transformation with lower accuracy can be chosen.